 The company did not meet its revenue projections in H1 2021 due to delayed B2C activity, the geopolitical situation in Ghana, and delays in the Negev and Galilee projects.
-However, the company is making concerted efforts to expand its operations in the U.S., North America, and Africa.
+Also, macro economics are increasing capital uncertainty and affecting price target.
+Thus, we updated our price target to NIS 3.2.